 What is GTAP?

-The Gwinnett Tourism Awareness Program (GTAP) is a free program for the Gwinnett hospitality community sponsored by Explore Gwinnett.
-It is designed to educate members of the hospitality community on the many attributes of Gwinnett County such as museums, malls, restaurants, parks, educational facilities, business community and attractions.
-In return, members of the hospitality community will be better prepared to promote Gwinnett County and increase tourism awareness in our area.
+The Gwinnett Tourism Awareness Program (GTAP) is Explore Gwinnett's year-long education program for the Gwinnett hospitality community.
+Offered free of charge, its designed to educate members of the hospitality community on the many attributes of Gwinnett County including downtowns, attractions, shopping, parks, history and heritage, and the educational and civic fundations of Gwinnett.
+As a result, the hospitality community will be better prepared to promote Gwinnett County, provide a more memorable visitor experience and increase tourism awareness.

 What does GTAP consist of?